-2 Aspo in brief4 Key figures
+- 4 Key figures

-5 Business operations
+- 5 Business operations

-6 CEO's review
+- 6 CEO's review

-8 Strategy
+- 8 Strategy

-10 ESL Shipping
+- 10 ESL Shipping

-13 Telko
+- 13 Telko

-16 Leipurin
+- 16 Leipurin

-41 - Sustainability statement
+- 18 Sustainability at Aspo

-97 Consolidated financial statements

-161 Parent company financial statements

-174 Auditor's report

-178 Sustainability assurance report

-81 Corporate Governance

-and the Netherlands.
+- 41 Sustainability statement - 90 Annexes to the sustainability statement and the Netherlands.
 Telko's customer groups can be divided into industrial customers and buyers of lubricants.
 Industrial customer relationships consist of several subgroups, including industrial subcontractors and the end-product manufacturing industry.
 Buyers of lubricants include repair shop chains and retail.
 Central parts of Telko's value chain are upstream raw material production and processing.
 Telko adds value to the value chain by supporting and consulting with its customers in the selection of green raw materials.
 Central parts of Telko's downstream value chain are clients and wholesale, end-users and management of end-of life treatment.
 Telko's value chain is presented in Figure 1.